Beginners 16th Note hi hat warm up

 10 Practice Pad Exercises – beginners to intermediate

 These 10 practice pad exercises are redesigned and edited exercises from the ebook Beginners Drum Book 2023.
 I have designed these to be useful for reading on a mobile screen as well as for any other device.
-It also looks good printed out, which you can do if you purchase 10 Practice Pad Exercises (PDF).
+It also looks good printed out.

 • Can be used as warm ups or for drum lesson content